 Your team could then describe how the team organizes how they view the Solution's data:

 Features Table—> All Features by Priority Score Grid Report

 A Solution Guide for Marketing could describe how the Solution is designed, for example, for internal marketing teams or agencies to execute simple or complex, multi-channel campaigns.
 Manage campaign conception and ideation, draft content, and target personas, and identify optimal distribution channels to reach your goals.

 Upload instructional videos that explain how to assign new projects to members and get new employees assimilated into the workflow process.

-This guide could then go into a description guide of how each App in the Marketing Campaign Solution works together:
+This guide could then go into a description guide of how each Table in the Marketing Campaign Solution works together:

 Set goals and budgets, plan timelines, document key messaging and calls-to-action, define measurable KPIs, manage promotions, and summarize results for continuous improvement.
-The Campaigns app services as the starting point for this solution, with each campaign record working in harmony with other applications to create, target and distribute marketing content.
+The Campaigns table services as the starting point for this solution, with each campaign record working in harmony with other tables to create, target and distribute marketing content.